BMarkmann/emacs-xpath/README.md

 Run the "xpath-server.pl" script (modify the run-xpath-server.sh script for your environment; it'll run the server and swallow the output).

 Highlight some XML and hit M-x eval-xpath.
 You'll be prompted for an XPath expression.
-Once you enter it, the result will be displayed in a buffer in 'nxml mode, wrapped in "<result>" tags.
+Once you enter it, the result will be displayed in a buffer in 'nxml mode, wrapped in "result" tags.

 To change the port the server runs on, you'll have to edit both the xpath-server.pl file and xpath.el file to change 5000 to some other port.